adiprasetyaa/college-assignments/README.md

 # college-assignments
-this repository is filled by my college assignments on my first year as student.
+this repository is filled by my college assignments as computer science student in sebelas maret university.